ymolists/website/gitpod/docs/teams-and-projects.md

 > {title} is currently in [Beta](/docs/references/gitpod-releases) · [Send feedback](https://github.com/gitpod-io/gitpod/issues/5095).

-In Gitpod, you can use teams to manage multiple projects and also collaborate with your team using more efficient workflows.

 When you sign up for Gitpod the first time, you automatically gain access to a **Personal Account** where you can also add projects.
-To collaborate with others on projects you can to create a **Team** and invite others as team members.
+To collaborate with others on projects you can create a **Team** and invite others as team members.

 ## Teams

-You can use teams to group and manage one or more projects and invite team members.
-Users with access to a team can view branches, prebuilds, and configuration for all projects within a team as well as open new workspaces directly from a branch or a prebuild from the dashboard.
+Teams are used to share projects amongst team members.
+All users with access to a team can view branches and prebuilds for the projects in the team.
+They can also open new workspaces directly from a branch in the dashboard.

+Owners of a team can manage other members, reset the invite URL, and setup [Team Billing](/docs/team-billing).

 ### View teams